jsuryahyd/oauth-with-passportjs/readme.md

 # Installation
-Download the zip or install with git. create a file called 'api_keys.js' in config folder.
+Download the zip or install with git. change the name of 'api_keys - copy.js' file to  'api_keys.js' in config folder, and fill with real values
--- todo --
-create a fake api_keys.js for structure;